syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/getting-started.md

 2. Import the control namespace as xmlns:syncfusion="clr-namespace:Syncfusion.XForms.SfPopupLayout;assembly=Syncfusion.SfPopupLayout.XForms" in XAML Page.
 3. The SfPopupLayout can be displayed by the following cases.

-### Displaying pop-up when the SfPopupLayout is set as root view
+### Displaying popup when the SfPopupLayout is set as root view

 The SfPopupLayout can be displayed by making it as base view or content view of the main page.
 For the first case, set the view over which the SfPopupLayout should be displayed as the content of the SfPopupLayout by using the [SfPopupLayout.Content](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~ContentProperty.html) property.